ddancho/responsive-landing-page-pwa/README.md

 # Responsive Landing Page PWA

-Continuation of the https://github.com/ddancho/responsive-landing-page as pwa with offline support
+Continuation of the https://github.com/ddancho/responsive-landing-page as pwa

+with offline support and possible installation on the mobile device

 ## Client side libraries